 Be it further resolved that such activities are unethical as defined in Article III, Section 4 of the bylaws of the Society for American Archaeology and by the guidelines of the ethics committee of the American Anthropological Association, and that members of these organizations who engage in such practices are subject to appropriate sanctions.

 In accordance with these principles, and by virtue of its role in providing guidance and standards for the performance of archeological research, the Society of Professional Archeologists recommends that an academic archeological field school meet the following minimal criteria:

-The Register will attach identification criteria to each field school certification to indicate its duration and the presence or absence of prerequisite training prior to field school participation.
+The Register of Professional Archaeologists will attach identification criteria to each field school certification to indicate its duration and the presence or absence of prerequisite training prior to field school participation.

 Criterion 1 — the total number of weeks of field and laboratory experience each participant will gain if she/he completes the full field school program.
 Each full five days of field or laboratory experience will count as one week.
 For example, a certified field school with twenty days (4 weeks) of total training time will be certified as “RPA-4.”

 Criterion 2—Presence of any prerequisite training prior to taking the field school.
 If field school participants are required to complete formal courses prior to the field school, or continue various research activities after their participation in a certified field school, a “P” will be added.
 For example, if a twenty day field school requires coursework before or after the completion of the field portion of the program, that program will be certified as “RPA-4P.”

 Field schools which provide fewer than twenty days of field experience may be certified as “RPA-Introductory.”
 This category recognizes field schools which provide students with an important exposure to archaeological field work, but do not constitute a full training experience.